Chris-Lercher/chris-gwt-utils/AGwtProjectRenamer/README.md

 DESCRIPTION
 -----------

-An ant build file that renames GWT projects (either by copying them first, or by overwriting inplace)
+An ant build file that renames GWT projects, including its references in the host HTML, module XML file etc.

 - Should work very well at least on the provided "AGwtTemplate" project (and similar template projects you may want to create).